Source of information

 The certificate can hold multiple convictions, each appearing as a separate set of the above data.

 The scope of information revealed in the certificates as well as the time periods covered depend on the country.
-Each EU member state has their own laws regulating the conviction expungement.
+Each EU member state has their own laws regulating expungement of convictions for various offences.
 You will find details information on each country here.

-Certificates from most of the countries are issued as a standarised ECRIS template.
-Some countries still choose to provide their own national templates instead.
+Certificates from most of the countries are issued as a standarised ECRIS template in the language of the country, through which all the checks are initaited.
+Some countries may still choose to provide their own national templates instead.

 Whenever the original certificate language is non-English, the English translation is provided as a part of the standard service.